Access your exam result (login required):

 Candidates who do not pass the exam are provided with additional information regarding their performance relative to all other candidates who did not pass.

-After you receive your exam result, you may register for the next exam.
-If you do not pass an exam, we encourage you to use your detailed exam result report to guide your studies and re-take the exam at a later date.
-You can take as much time as you need before registering for the next exam.
+After candidates receive their exam result, they may register for the next exam.
+We encourage candidates who do not pass to use the exam result information to guide their studies and to re-take the exam at a later date.
+Candidates can take as much time as they need before registering for the next exam.

 June 2015 exam pass rates